Data-Sci-2022/Learning-Curve-Comparison/final_report.md

 across the levels is shown, with the biggest leap occurring between level 2 and 3.
-Interesting point in this data is that there seems to be no meaningful improvement in the mean length of essay between level 3 to
+Interesting point in this data is that there seems to be no meaningful improvement in the mean length of essay between level 3 to 5.
-5. This can be emanated from the typological feature of English as an analytic language.

 ## Intergroup analysis

 Comparing the levels that display comparable sizes of mean essay length is also a meaningful approach since the length of an essay is an important factor to determine if the TTR value is significant.
-Level 4 of KLC and level 3 of PELIC contain almost identical value of TTR and mean text length, which denotes that they own a similar degree of L2 proficiency.
-This means that English learners obtain the comparable competence of language at level 3 whereas Korean learners obtain an equivalent degree of L2 proficiency at level 4.
-Hence, we can conclude that English learners attain the higher level of proficiency of L2 earlier than Korean learners in terms of lexical diversity.
+Level 3 of KLC and level 4 of PELIC contain almost identical value of TTR and mean text length, which denotes that they own a similar degree of L2 proficiency.
+This means that English learners obtain the comparable competence of language at level 4 whereas Korean learners obtain an equivalent degree of L2 proficiency at level 3.
+Hence, we can conclude that Korean learners attain the higher level of proficiency of L2 at an earlier stage than English learners in terms of lexical diversity.

 On the other hand, the graph shows the opposite result regarding syntactic complexity.
 The mean length of sentences at level 1 in both